Frequently asked questions about the Rang Dulaar colours

 An organic material is one that is grown in soil that does not have significant levels of chemicals and in the growing of which no chemical pesticides or fertilizers have been added.

 The Rang Dulaar colours are natural, not organic.

-We believe that organic food is precious and must be used as food or for medicinal purposes rather than for colours as it will be ingested into the body.
+We believe that organic food is precious and must be used as food or for medicinal purposes rather than for colours.

 - What lab tests do you conduct?

-The Rang Dulaar colours are lab tested in accredited labs in Pune and are tested for the levels of the following heavy metals – Lead, Cadmium, Arsenic and Mercury.
+The Rang Dulaar colours are lab tested in accredited labs in Pune and are tested for the levels of the following heavy metals – Lead and Mercury.